If you were to choose between a well written blog post and an amateur video content what would you choose?

 For instance your industry and the audience you’re targeting with your video content will have a role to play in determining your expenses and the quality that will be expected of each video you produce.

 A niche with super high end client that’s used to sophisticated video content for instance will not only see you and your video as amateur especially where they are not up to the industry standard, they will always prefer the established persons in that Industry, to a new entrant.

-So what can a new Blogger do about Video Content?
+What a new Blogger can do about Video Content

 I was listening to Gary the other day in one of his videos and he kept focusing on documenting Video Content.
 Attendees raised issues like investment in background setting, Video Camera, Clothing for the video presentation etc.